ShoumikMahbubRidoy/Ansible/README.md

 ```
 In this inventory, we have two groups: "web_servers" and "db_servers," and each group has the IP addresses of the computers.

+### Groups:
+In this inventory, you have two groups: "web_servers" and "db_servers."
+Think of groups as categories for your machines.
+You can put machines with similar roles or functions in the same group.
+- **web_servers:** This group includes servers that are meant for handling web-related tasks, like hosting a website.
+In this group, you have two servers with the IP addresses 192.168.1.10 and 192.168.1.11.
+- **db_servers:** This group includes servers that are meant for handling database-related tasks.
+In this group, you have one server with the IP address 192.168.1.12.

+### Why Groups Matter:
+Groups are useful because they allow you to apply configurations or tasks to a specific set of machines.
+For example, if you have web-related tasks to perform, you can target the "web_servers" group, and Ansible will perform those tasks on all machines in that group.
+It's like sorting your contacts into groups on your phone to send messages to specific sets of people.

+**In Simple Terms:** Imagine you have a big toolbox, and inside the toolbox, you want to group your tools.
+You have one section for tools used for carpentry (web_servers) and another for tools used for plumbing (db_servers).
+The IP addresses are like the labels on the tools, so you can easily find the right tool when you need it.

+So, the inventory file helps Ansible know which machines are part of which group, making it easier to manage and perform tasks on those machines.
+It's like having a well-organized toolbox for your IT tasks.

 So, Ansible makes IT tasks easier by using plain text instructions (YAML playbooks), connecting to computers remotely without needing special software, and helping manage multiple computers working together.
 It's like having a friendly robot to handle repetitive tasks and ensure your IT systems run smoothly.

 # Ansible Hosts File: Managing Your Server Inventory